Let’s be honest. Traditional lead generation strategies are not as effective as before.

 No, you shouldn’t.
 But you can’t solely rely on email and other conventional lead generation strategies either.
 Think outside the box and beyond what everyone else is doing.

 Your competitors can copy your ads, emails, content, but it’ll take them some time to copy an entire project backed by marketing.
-Use side-project lead generation to give yourselves a leg up from competitors.
+Use side-project lead generation to get ahead of the clutter.